Cover Image for How to Ask Someone Out on Hinge: Scripts & Timing for 2025

 A man sitting in a park carefully analyzing his dating profile on his phone.

-Look for these signs that she's engaged and ready for you to suggest a date:
+Look for these green lights that show she's engaged and ready for you to suggest a date:

 The Optimal Timing Framework: As a general rule, aim for the sweet spot after 10-20 meaningful back-and-forth messages over 3-4 days.
 This is usually enough time to build rapport without the conversation going stale.
 As Amie Leadingham explains, the best time to ask someone out is when the conversation is at its peak.